Toronto subway: Terminal station reversals and short turns

-On Line 3 Scarborough, light metro trains cannot switch directions except at the ends of the line as there are no intermediate crossovers between the two termini.
-Thus, there can be no short turns on Line 3.
+On the former Line 3 Scarborough, light metro trains were not able to switch direction except at the ends of the line as there were no intermediate crossovers between the two termini.
+Thus, no short turns on Line 3 were possible.

 Door operation

 The heavy-rail subway lines use either a one- or two-person crew.
 With two-person train operation, an on-board train guard at the rear of the train is responsible for opening and closing the subway car doors and making sure no one is trapped in a door as the train leaves a station.
 From the subway's inception in 1954 to 1991, the train guard notified patrons that the subway car doors were closing with two short blasts from a whistle.
 With one-person train operation (OPTO), one person operates the train as well as the doors.
-The TTC notes that modern technology now allows one person to safely operate the train and close the doors, and that OPTO is in use in many major cities with large subway systems such as the London Underground, the Paris Metro, the Chicago "L" and the Montreal Metro.
+The TTC notes that modern technology now allows one person to operate the train and close the doors safely, and that OPTO is in use in many major cities with large subway systems such as the London Underground, the Paris Metro, the Chicago "L" and the Montreal Metro.

 Initially, all the heavy-rail subway lines (1, 2 and 4) used two-person train operation.
 On October 9, 2016, Line 4 Sheppard was converted to OPTO.
 On August 1, 2021, the TTC tested OPTO on a portion of Line 1 on Sundays only.
 Effective November 21, 2021, the TTC introduced OPTO seven days per week on Line 1 between Vaughan Metropolitan Centre and St. George stations.
 Between St. George and Finch stations, the TTC continued using two-person train operation until the full conversion of the line to OPTO on November 20, 2022.
-Since opening in 1985, trains on Line 3 has been operated by one person.
+From its opening in 1985 to its close in 2023, trains on Line 3 Scarborough were operated by one person.

 According to a 2020 survey conducted by the Amalgamated Transit Union Local 113, two-thirds of Torontonians surveyed opposed the TTC's plan to eliminate the train guard on Line 1, and three-quarters of Torontonians disapproved of the fact that the public was not consulted when train guards were removed from Line 4's daily operations in 2016, citing safety concerns, among other issues, as key reasons motivating their response.

 In 1991, as a result of lawsuits, electronic chimes, in the form of a descending arpeggiated major triad and a flashing pair of orange lights above the doorway, added for the hearing impaired, were tested and gradually introduced system-wide during the 1990s.
 The Toronto Rocket trains use the same door chimes and flashing orange lights as the older trains do, and also plays the additional voice announcement, "Please stand clear of the doors".
 Those chimes have become synonymous with the TTC and Toronto in general to the point that the CBC Radio One local afternoon show, Here and Now, includes them in its theme music.